baw-de/HydBCsForOF/README.md

 The example in "testcase" refers to the upper publication.

-The second example in "testcase2" refers to a second publication, which is currently under review.
+The second example in "testcase2" refers to a second publication, which is in preparation.

 ## Installation